adjust/adobe_air_sdk/README.md

 The callback function will get called when the SDK receives final attribution data.
 Within the callback function you have access to the `attribution` parameter.
 Here is a quick summary of its properties:

-- `var trackerToken:String` the tracker token of the current attribution.
+- `var trackerToken:String` the campaign link token of the current attribution.
-- `var trackerName:String` the tracker name of the current attribution.
+- `var trackerName:String` the campaign link name of the current attribution.
 - `var network:String` the network grouping level of the current attribution.
 - `var campaign:String` the campaign grouping level of the current attribution.
 - `var adgroup:String` the ad group grouping level of the current attribution.